Coronavirus & College Operations: OCCC Update

 Instructional Plan for 2020-2021

 Click here to read the plan that Oregon Coast Community College has crafted to guide its programming.
 The plan places first and foremost the health and safety of OCCC students and employees, and provides a framework that offers robust and effective course delivery, access to vital student services and supports, and allows for student connectivity and interaction so vital to the College experience.
-Designed to guide the Fall 2020 term, the plan applies to Winter 2021 and, perhaps, beyond.
-Watch for updated version when and if policies and procedures are adjusted for Spring 2021 term.
+Designed to guide the Fall 2020 term, the plan applies to Spring 2021 and, perhaps, beyond.
+Watch for updated version when and if policies and procedures are adjusted for Summer 2021 term.

 Spring Term 2021 Outlook

 Stay on track for your academic goals!
 If a four-year degree is in your plans, don’t let the Covid-19 situation derail those plans.
 Oregon Coast Community College can help you stay on track – earn your transfer degree from home.
 OCCC will offer safe, socially-distanced opportunities throughout the school year for student gatherings and activities.
 Your academic advisors and instructors are here on the coast, able to assist you and meet with you one-on-one via Zoom at your request.
 OCCC also offers safe, clean study spaces with robust Internet access available to students weekdays throughout the term.
 The College can also provide hardware such as Chromebooks for those students who lack equipment necessary to study from home.
 College locations offer safe spaces for small student study groups to gather to prepare for assignments and exams.
 Check with Student Services for details.